zarthon/fabcassa/README.md

     * create column family WallPosts with comparator=UTF8Type and default_validation_class=UTF8Type;

 * Added functionality to inser new users and exit if user is already present
+* Added functionality to insert new friends and if friends already exist than nothing will happen
+* Also created an initialisation script to prepare cassandra before running the app
+* Added sample data to populate the DB